 There is little doubt that workers in the oil and gas industry are toiling in one of the most dangerous industries in Texas and the entire country.
 These workers face a great many risks every day, but no risk is more potentially devastating and even fatal than the possibility of a refinery explosion.
 That is one reason why employers in the industry must be held to a very high standard with regard to safety, especially in Texas, which has the heaviest concentration of dangerous oil and gas refineries in the country.

 The refining process involves the handling of a lot of toxic and volatile chemicals, which means Texas oil refineries have experienced a great many explosions.
-While workers at nearly any industrial workplace run the risk of chemical explosion, the risk at a refinery is even greater, due to the production and reaction of volatile materials as well as the reactions of various chemicals and the heat buildup.
+Even the slightest defect in any of the materials used in an oil and gas refinery could have catastrophic consequences due to extreme volatility.
+Chemicals are constantly under tremendous pressure throughout the extraction and refining processes, which means all pipes and containers must be of the highest quality.
+While workers at nearly any industrial workplace run the risk of chemical explosion, the risk at a refinery is even greater due to the production and reaction of volatile materials as well as the reactions of various chemicals and the heat buildup.

 There are many situations in an oil and gas refinery that can lead to a plant explosion, although some are more common than others.